longevityframework/longevity/manual/context/config.md

 Longevity converts the Typesafe Config into a `LongevityConfig` case class internally.
 You can use case class configuration if you prefer.
-Just use the `LongevityContext` constructor directly, instead of the `LongevityContext.apply` factory method used above.
 Here we use the `LongevityConfig` case class to define the same configuration as found in the `reference.conf` file:

 ```scala
 import longevity.context.InMem